 COMMAND is one of:

-build: builds the software with correct version information and places it into a freshly created directory bin.
+build: builds the software with correct version information and puts it into a freshly created directory bin.

 check: checks the current state of the working directory to be ready for release (or commit).

 checkcommand and if this was successful, builds the software for various platforms, and creates ZIP files for each executable.
-Everything is placed in the directory releases.
+Everything is put in the directory releases.

 clean: removes the directories bin and releases.